johnjullies/go-lang-notes/basics.md

 package main
 ```

 By convention, the package name is the same as the last element of the import path.
 For instance, the `"math/rand"` package comprises files that begin with the statement `package rand`.

+A package is a collection of source files in the same directory.
+Functions, types, variables, and constants defined in one source file are visible to all other source files within the same package.

+A **module** is a collection of related Go packages that are released together.
+A **repository** is a collection of one ore more modules.

 ## Imports
 Parenthesized, "factored" import statement.